Phthalic anhydride: Hydrolysis, alcoholysis, ammonolysis

 Hydrolysis of anhydrides is not typically a reversible process.
 Phthalic acid is however easily dehydrated to form phthalic anhydride.
 Above 180 °C, phthalic anhydride re-forms.
+Phthalic anhydride is used as a dehydration reagent.

 Chiral alcohols form half-esters (see above), and these derivatives are often resolvable because they form diastereomeric salts with chiral amines such as brucine.
 A related ring-opening reaction involves peroxides to give the useful peroxy acid: